bakr-dev/Electron-Thermal-Printer/README.md

 # Pirfix Printer (Windwos Desktop App)

-Electron Desktop Project to print Labels and Receipts to Thermal Printers, .

 A modern Electron application that handle print Labels & Receipt to thermal printers, Something like POS Printer, showcasing clean architecture and efficient state management.
 Built with Quasar Framework and TypeScript for robust cross-platform performance.

 ## Install the dependencies